 App subscription management has been improved

 The user is informed that the respective subscription remains active despite the application being deleted and can be used on other devices.
-However, the notification also offers the option of quickly switching to the "Manage subscriptions" interface, where such packages can be canceled.
+However, the notification also offers the option to quickly switch to the "Manage Subscriptions" interface, where such packages can be canceled.

-Earlier this year, Apple made a change to the iOS subscription sign-up process to make it more difficult to accidentally "sign up."
-In addition, the general guidelines for subscriptions in the App Store were revised so that developers have to label subscription models more clearly and concisely.
-Do you want to manage your App Store subscriptions?
-No problem - we'll show you how it works.
+Earlier this year, Apple made a change to its iOS subscription sign-up process to make it more difficult to accidentally "sign in."
+It also revised its general App Store subscription guidelines, requiring developers to clearly and clearly label subscription models.
+Want to manage your App Store subscriptions?
+No problem – we'll show you how it works.
 (Photo by Unsplash)